How do you facilitate change? In this occasional series, we explore various aspects of facilitating individual and group change.

 In one of my former lives (the one when I ran a solar manufacturing company) I sold devices called air-to-air heat exchangers.
 These nifty units provide fresh air ventilation to buildings while simultaneously using the outgoing stale air to heat or cool the incoming fresh air, thus saving heating energy in the winter and cooling energy in the summer.

-One day I met with the owner of a large offset printing shop who was curious about these gizmos we were selling.
+One day I met with the owner of a large offset printing shop who was curious about these gizmos.
 Entering the print room, the smell of ink almost knocked me over.
 As Bill showed me around I began to get a splitting headache.
-Confident that this was a business that could use what I was selling I asked him how he put up with the smell.
+Confident that his business could use what I was selling I asked him how he put up with the smell.

 “The smell?” he said.
 “Oh, I don’t even notice it.”